soundslikejason/100-days-of-code/log.md

 ### Day 35: February 6, Monday

 **Today's Progress**: YelpCamp user associations for creating a comment or a campground.
+Campground edit, update, and destroy.

 **Thoughts**: I'm curious to see how difficult it would be to do authentication without passport.